petermr/openVirus/textIndexing/solr/instructions.md

 # Setting up Solr
 Getting a Solr server running is straightforward.
 Solr runs best on Linux.
 I use an Oracle VirtualBox VM with 120Gb disk space and 8Gb RAM, running 64 bit Ubuntu LTS 18.04.

 **N.B:  it is tempting to use a Docker build for Solr, but the container makes issuing commands very difficult.
-This manual build process is only slightly more difficult.**
+This manual build process is only slightly more difficult than using the Docker approach.**

 ## Setting up Solr on the VirtualBox
 1. [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)